Richie Lucas: 1957 season

 In his sophomore season, Lucas opened as the second-string quarterback behind Al Jacks.
 After Jacks dislocated his shoulder during a game versus rival Syracuse, Lucas stepped in for the Nittany Lions.
 Shortly after, Lucas ran a play where he faked handing the ball to the fullback Babe Caprara, simultaneously fooling the cameraman into thinking Caprara had the ball, then rolled out to his right and threw a touchdown pass to Les Walters that sealed the game with a score of 20-12.
 From then on, Penn State relied on Lucas to make plays for the Nittany Lions.
 In 9 games, he completed 45.8% of his passes for 428 yards, 4 TDs and 4 INTs, as well as 66 yards and 1 TD rushing.

 Nicknamed "Riverboat Richie" due to his gambling instincts when calling plays, Lucas won the Maxwell Award in 1959.

 Professional career

 Lucas was a first round pick in both the 1960 NFL draft and the 1960 American Football League draft.
 Lucas signed with the Buffalo Bills of the newly-formed AFL, making him officially the franchise's first player.
-There he played quarterback, safety and return specialist for two seasons.
-He was obtained by the Denver Broncos following the 1962 equalization draft, but never played for them.
+There he played quarterback, safety and return specialist for two seasons but was plagued by foot injuries.
+He was obtained by the Denver Broncos in the 1962 equalization draft for $1000.
+After trying him out at quarterback, defensive back and flanker he was released just before the first game of the 1962 season.